opsmill/infrahub/docs/guides/installation.md

 +++

-Once docker desktop and invoke are properly installed you can build, start, and initialize the Infrahub demo environment with the following command:
+Once docker desktop and invoke are installed you can build, start, and initialize the Infrahub demo environment with the following command:

 ```sh
 invoke demo.build demo.start demo.load-infra-schema demo.load-infra-data